NTSB: Amtrak Washington Train Traveling At 80 MPH In 30 MPH Zone

 "Amtrak's safety culture is failing and is primed to fail again, until and unless Amtrak changes the way it practices safety management," NTSB Chairman Robert Sumwalt said in a statement on Nov.
 14.

-On May 12, 2015, an Amtrak Northwest Regional train derailed in Philadelphia, killing at least seven people and injuring more than 200 passengers.
+On May 12, 2015, an Amtrak Northeast Regional train derailed in Philadelphia, killing at least seven people and injuring more than 200 passengers.
 A year later, NTSB concluded that a distracted engineer was to blame.

-Note: A previous version of this story incorrectly said the 2015 Philadelphia derailment was of a Northwest Regional train.
-It was Northeast Regional train.